front-commerce/developers.front-commerce.com/docs/vision.md

 architectures.

-React was gaining traction, and this team enjoyed developing their first projects with it. **Its declarative and composable nature of it made them productive and turned complex UIs into things easier to reason about.**
+React was gaining traction, and this team enjoyed developing their first projects with it. **Its declarative and composable nature made them productive and turned complex UIs into things easier to reason about.**

 Then came **the announcements** of